pachyderm/docs-content/2.3.x/getting-started/local-installation.md

 ---
 # metadata #
 title:  Local Installation
-description: Learn how to install Pachyderm locally using your favorite container solution.
+description: Learn how to install {{%productName%}} locally using your favorite container solution.
 date:
 # taxonomy #
 tags:  ["deployment"]